cjacker/opensource-toolchain-gd32vf103/README.md

 `riscv-openocd` command will be installed in `/opt/openocd/bin`, please add '/opt/openocd/bin' to PATH env according to your shell.

-If you used openocd before, it's very easy to understand OpenOCD need a interface config file for USB/JTAG adapter and a target config file for target developement board. you should choose a interface config file according to USB/JTAG adapter you used, and use the ['target board config file'](https://raw.githubusercontent.com/cjacker/opensource-toolchain-gd32vf103/main/gd32vf103.cfg) provied within this repo or download it from [here](https://gist.githubusercontent.com/elfmimi/1deb9c94b0f0900ae8a9df740b62bcd6/raw/f89019b9dc3cec778aaf073a11523d6030c7137c/gd32vf103.cfg), it's the most complete configration for gd32vf103 target board and support OpenOCD 'reset run', any other config files, even the one provided by Nuclei SDK can not handle 'reset run' properly.
+If you used openocd before, it's very easy to understand OpenOCD need a interface config file for USB/JTAG adapter and a target config file for target developement board. you should choose a interface config file according to USB/JTAG adapter you use, and use the ['target board config file'](https://raw.githubusercontent.com/cjacker/opensource-toolchain-gd32vf103/main/gd32vf103.cfg) provied within this repo or download it from [here](https://gist.githubusercontent.com/elfmimi/1deb9c94b0f0900ae8a9df740b62bcd6/raw/f89019b9dc3cec778aaf073a11523d6030c7137c/gd32vf103.cfg), it's the most complete configration for gd32vf103 target board and support 'reset run' correctly, any other config files even the one provided by Nuclei SDK can not handle 'reset run' properly.

 <img src="https://user-images.githubusercontent.com/1625340/156107374-999fe73e-2a89-4dfc-bb72-e133d30b6bcd.png" width="50%"/>

 Before continue reading, please wire up the USB/JTAG adapter (Use 3.3v VCC pin) with Longan Nano board.
 Here I use [tigard with FT2232](https://github.com/tigard-tools/tigard) as USB/JTAG adapter.

 * **Test OpenOCD connection**
 ```
-riscv-openocd -f tigard-jag.cfg -f gd32vf103.cfg
+riscv-openocd -f tigard-jtag.cfg -f gd32vf103.cfg
 ```
 the output looks like:
 ```